Olajerry11/portfolio/README.md

-Olayanju Blessing Jeremiah — Portfolio
+Olayiwola — Portfolio
 =====================================

 About
 -----
-This is a personal portfolio website for Olayanju Blessing Jeremiah.
+This is a personal portfolio website for Olayiwola.
 It showcases skills, projects, and contact information.
 The site is a simple static website built with semantic HTML and basic CSS.

 Highlights
 ----------